charleshong3/charleshong3.github.io/blog/autocomp.md

          style="width:90%;max-width:800px;">
 </figure>

-Over several different GEMM types, we found that this process improved performance by 24% on average under a 100-sample budget.
+Over several different GEMM types, we found that this process improved performance by 24% on average with a 100-sample budget.
 Here, you can see the full optimization trace for schedules transferred between two square matrices (1024×1024×1024 to 512×512×512) and between two column-dominant matrices (12544x256x64 to 12544x128x64).
 Across sample budgets, the headstart provided by schedule reuse leads to consistently better results.

 # Key takeaways